Savvas Houvartas

 Savvas Houvartas, (Greek: Σάββας Χουβαρτάς; 1968 – 4 May 2013) was a Cypriot guitarist and songwriter.
 His compositions, are influenced by jazz or rock, and are instrumental or with Greek lyrics; overall are close to the Mediterranean music; improvisation is another characteristic of his music.
 Houvartas regularly performed his music at festivals and various venues.
-Amongst the festivals are the Etnofest World Culture Festival in Serbia, Kypria festival, the University of Cyprus Cultural Festival, and Pomos Paradise Jazz Festival.
+Among the festivals are the Etnofest World Culture Festival in Serbia, Kypria festival, the University of Cyprus Cultural Festival, and Pomos Paradise Jazz Festival.
 'Erimos' a composition of Savvas has been included in the 2007 Europavox Festival compilation CD.

 Houvartas died on 4 May 2013.
 A showcase event in the Rialto Theatre was dedicated to his memory in 2014.